Chlorinight/funny-station/README.md

 SPDX-License-Identifier: MIT
 -->

+changes:
+tritium fire makes more tritium (and 500 times the heat) rotting produces 500 times more ammonia frezon is now fun juice teg temperature transfer is inverted supermatter text slightly changed more general text changes because im bored

+TODO:
+- learn to add a new chemistry recipe
+- learn to add new atmos recipes (fun)
+- add a new reagent (forever weed)

+funky readme:

 # THIS PROJECT IS DEPRECATED.
 ONLY SECURITY OR CRITICAL BUG FIXES WILL BE MERGED.
 SEE BELOW FOR REPLACEMENT

 The replacement in question: https://github.com/funky-station/forky-station